Yaser-Amiri/Django-C3/README.rst

     ]

-3. Add "C3_IMPORT = False" to setting.py if you want import C3 javascript libraries by yourself.
+2. Add "C3_IMPORT = False" to setting.py if you want import C3 javascript libraries by yourself.

+Output example:

 .. image:: screenshot.png

+There is "demo" directory in github repository (a compelete django project), you can see it to see a real example.